 That way, you can decide which are suitable for you.

 You will notice that not many are on coaching per se and that’s for two reasons.

 Firstly, I really haven’t read that many great books on coaching.

-More importantly though, I believe as coaches that we need a broad base of knowledge to succeed and help us become as adaptable as possible.
+More importantly, I believe as coaches that we need a broad base of knowledge to succeed and help us become as adaptable as possible.

-Too many coaches gain coaching knowledge, but ignore the field of psychology because they think they are overstepping the mark.
+Too many coaches gain coaching knowledge but ignore the field of psychology and human behavior because they think they are overstepping the mark.

 Well, if that is the case I’ve overstepped the mark scores of times because I freakin’ love reading books on what makes us tick.

 So here goes.
 Other than the first three, all the books are in random order.